Part-Time Undergraduate Studies

 AP and CLEP Exam Policies

 Quinnipiac University participates in the Advanced Placement (AP) program and the College Level Examination Program (CLEP), which provides an opportunity for students to obtain credit through examination (credits are accepted as transfer) for AP and CLEP exams taken prior to matriculation at Quinnipiac.
-Information regarding AP and CLEP exams may be obtained from the Office of Part-time Admissions.
+Information regarding AP and CLEP exams may be obtained from the Office of Transfer and Part-time Admissions.
+Quinnipiac University does not accept CLEP credits earned after a student is matriculated.

 Military Credit for Prior Learning